 The animals at Kamogawa Seaworld

-Kamogawa Seaworld is an outdoor aquarium on the Pacific Ocean that's home to over 11,000 animals representing around 800 species.
+Kamogawa Seaworld is an outdoor aquarium on the Pacific Ocean where more than 11,000 animals of around 800 species are bred and exhibited.
 The animals are housed in enclosures that reproduce their natural habitat.
 Seaworld has several ‘zones' for different types of animals, outdoor and indoor theaters, food vendors, gift shops, and a play area for kids.

 Witness the magnificence of the orca shows